Garlin Murl Conner: Post-military and death

 Conner married Lyda Pauline Wells on 9 July 1945.

 After the war, the Conners lived on Indian Creek several miles north of Albany, near the Cumberland River, in a home with no electricity or running water, on a farm worked with mules and horses.
 In 1950 the U.S. government bought their property for the impoundment of Lake Cumberland and they moved to the Rolan community in southeastern Clinton County, Kentucky.
 They had one son, Paul, one grandson, and three granddaughters.
 Conner continued farming and was president of the Clinton County Farm Bureau for 17 years.
-He was active in various veterans organizations including the Paralyzed Veterans of America and the Disabled American Veterans, and traveled to many nearby counties to assist veterans and their dependents with claims for benefits due them as a result of military service.
+He was active in various veterans' organizations including the Paralyzed Veterans of America and the Disabled American Veterans, and traveled to many nearby counties for the Kentucky Disabled Ex-Servicemen's Board to assist veterans and their dependents with claims for benefits due them as a result of military service.
 He was handicapped from his war wounds, heart disease and Parkinson's Disease.

-Conner died in 1998, and was buried in Memorial Hills in Albany.
+Conner died in 1998, and was buried in Memorial Hill Cemetery in Albany.
 In 2012, the U.S. Army honored him by designating a portion of a new maintenance facility at Fort Benning, Georgia as Conner Hall.